Jour4ney/MIGRANTS-HUB2/README.md

 # Donegal migrants hub

-Donegal migrants hub is a site that seeks to ensure newly arrived migrants in the Donegal area have access to the necessary services that will help them easily integrate to the community.
+Donegal migrants hub is a site that seeks to ensure newly arrived migrants in the Donegal area have access to the necessary services that will help them easily integrate to the community. migrants Hub targets refugees specifically however, does welcome other migrants too.The users come to the site to seek a service that can help them access essential services that are mainly for migrants.users will keep coming back because the site provides information and links that they can use to access further services as well as communication with our volunteers who can easily reach out to answer any questions.

 Visit the live site at [DNG MIGRANTS HUB](https://jour4ney.github.io/MIGRANTS-HUB2/)